ayush2016/meteor-android-test/README.md

 ANGULAR + METEOR

-You can use this repo to check if on your Ubuntu (14.04) system, step "Run on Android device" works fine.
+You can use this repo to check if on your Ubuntu (14.04) system, step "Running on an Android device" works fine.

 a.Install Java JDK: